Arcadia of My Youth: Rebel ships

-Back in the distant future, Harlock and Toshiro continue to survive the occupation.
-Harlock tries to find his lover once again, knowing that the Tökargan cops have been ordered by the Illumisus office to find her and silence the pirate radio station.
-Meanwhile, Toshiro finds pirate queen Emeraldas, and helps her fix her spaceship.
+Back in the distant future, Harlock and Tochiro continue to survive the occupation.
+Harlock tries to find his lover once again, knowing that the Tökargan cops have been ordered by the Illumidus office to find her and silence the pirate radio station.
+Meanwhile, Tochiro finds the pirate queen Emeraldas, and helps her fix her spaceship.

 Harlock finds Maya just in time to save her from the police.
-In the ensuing shootout, he is shot in the face and loses an eye.
+In the ensuing shootout, he is shot in the face, and loses an eye.
 Maya begs him to leave her alone or else the police will kill Harlock.
 He tries to reach her, but passes out.
-Harlock then reaches Emeraldas and Toshiro for help.
-They start thinking about using her ship to fight the occupation, but Emeraldas likes to remain neutral so she won't lose her merchant license.
+Harlock then reaches Emeraldas and Tochiro for help.
+They start thinking about using her ship to fight the occupation, but Emeraldas prefers to remain neutral so that she won't lose her merchant license.

 The discussion is interrupted by the Tokargans from the beginning of the movie.
 They want to steal Emeraldas' ship to return to their country and rebel against the Illumidan occupation.
-The group discusses their options and Toshiro reveals he too has a ship: he spent the last few years pretending to be a useless bum to hide the fact he was building a new spaceship to fight the invaders.
-The name of the spaceship is ARCADIA, in honor of the eternal friendship forged between Phantom F. Harlock and Toshiro Oyama 1,000 years before.
+The group discusses their options, where Tochiro reveals that he too has a captainless ship: he secretly spent the last few years building a new spaceship to fight the invaders.
+The name of the spaceship is ARCADIA, in honor of the eternal friendship forged between Phantom F. Harlock and Toshiro Ōyama 1,000 years before.

 Rebellion strikes back

 The earthling rebellion breaks out at the occupied airfield.
 Maya recovers from the bullet wound as her comrades fight the Illumidas under protection from Emeraldas' space airship.
-Toshiro takes his allies to the underground hideout where he's been keeping the Arcadia.
+Tochiro takes his allies to the underground hideout where he's been keeping the Arcadia.
 Captain Harlock opens a suitcase that Maya had delivered, revealing a gigantic black pirate flag she had sewn, and also the iconic black uniform Harlock wears.
 The Arcadia lifts off and the battle against the occupation begins.
 A weak and ailing Maya drags herself out of the bedroom to witness the hopeful moment.

 The Tokargans, after witnessing the death of the last female of their race, sacrifice themselves to save the Arcadia from the life sucking flames of the Flame Stream Prominence (aka the Owen Stanley Witch of Space).
 Harlock's lover and voice of the Underground, Maya is killed by Illumidas gunfire.
-After Harlock has honorably defeated the occupational commander in ship-to-ship combat, the quisling ruler of Earth, Triter, nonetheless declares Harlock and Emeraldas outlaws and exiles them to space.
+After Harlock has honorably defeated the occupational commander in ship-to-ship combat, the quisling ruler of Earth, Triter, nonetheless declares both Harlock and Emeraldas outlaws and exiles them to space.
 Amidst an Earth that prefers servitude to their new masters over the hard but noble fight for freedom, Harlock, Emeraldas, Tochiro, and their new pirate crew of idealists and romantics set for the stars, heading out for parts unknown.